dipshikha461/Image-Forgery-Detection-Using-DCT/README.md

 # Image-Forgery-Detection-Using-DCT
-Detects areas of copy-move forgery in images using the concept of Discrete Cosine Transforms

 ## About
 This project focuses on detecting a specific form of image forgery known as a copy-move attack, in which a portion of an image is copied and pasted elsewhere.
 We’ve accomplished the task of implementing a detection method for this kind of forgery, using image processing concepts such as discrete cosine transforms and quantization.